openhab/openhab-js/README.md

 ### Rules in Main UI

+> Formerly known as _UI-Based Rules_.

-The quickest way to use JavaScript Scripting is to create a rule in Main UI and add a "Script Action", see [Adding Actions](#adding-actions) below.
+The quickest way to use JavaScript Scripting is to create a rule in Main UI and add a _Script Action_, see [Adding Actions](#adding-actions) below.
 If you only want to execute code and don't need triggers, you can instead create a script in Main UI.

-Advanced users, or users migrating scripts from Rules DSL may want to use [File-Based Rules](#file-based-rules) for managing rules using files in the user configuration directory.
+Advanced users, or users migrating scripts from Rules DSL may want to use [Rules created from Script Files](#rules-created-from-script-files) for managing rules using files in the user configuration directory.

 #### Adding Triggers